Razer DeathAdder V3

 Bluetooth support: 1.0, based on 1 review

-Bluetooth support was absent.
-The PCGamesN review explicitly noted that the wired mouse has no Bluetooth support.
+Bluetooth support is absent, with reviewers explicitly noting the wired design has no Bluetooth support.

 • 1.0